Comparisons13 min read

 Does Windscribe work in China in 2026?

-Windscribe's Stealth protocol is built specifically for this situation.
-It's not guaranteed to work — no VPN is, and any service claiming 100% reliability in China is selling you something — but Windscribe has consistently been one of the more reliable options for bypassing the Great Firewall.
-ProtonVPN's Stealth mode also works in China, though user reports in 2026 generally give Windscribe a slight practical edge.
+Windscribe's Stealth protocol is built for this exact scenario.
+It's not guaranteed to work — no VPN is, and anyone claiming 100% reliability in China is overselling — but Windscribe has consistently been one of the more reliable options for getting past the Great Firewall.
+ProtonVPN's Stealth mode also works in China, though 2026 user reports generally give Windscribe a slight practical edge.

 Is ProtonVPN worth the higher price?

 For most users, yes.
 The Swiss jurisdiction, polished apps, stronger streaming support, and Proton ecosystem integration justify the premium.
-If you're already paying for ProtonMail separately, the Proton Unlimited bundle is a complete no-brainer.
-If you're purely evaluating raw VPN features at the lowest possible price, Windscribe Pro wins on cost.
+If you're already paying for ProtonMail separately, the Proton Unlimited bundle is a no-brainer.
+But if you're purely after raw VPN features at the lowest possible price, Windscribe Pro wins on cost.

 Can I use either VPN for torrenting?

 Both support torrenting, but Windscribe has a practical edge — port forwarding can noticeably improve torrent speeds and peer connectivity, and Windscribe still offers it.
-ProtonVPN supports torrenting on designated P2P servers but removed port forwarding in 2023 and hasn't restored it.
+ProtonVPN supports torrenting on designated P2P servers but removed port forwarding in 2023 and hasn't brought it back.

 Are both VPNs actually no-log?